Featured

 In addition to providing equipment and supplies, McKesson Medical-Surgical also has programs to support providers that cater to taking care of people in their homes with clinical education.

-“We can help with the selection of supplies and equipment, as well as formulary development,” Baicy says.
-“Our goal is to supplement their product knowledge and help them select the best products for the best patient outcomes.”
+“We can help with the selection of supplies and equipment, as well as formulary development,” Baicy says. “our goal is to supplement their product knowledge and help them select the best products for the best patient outcomes.”

 Interest in all these services has grown as patients and payers are becoming increasingly supportive of home-based care – and for good reason.